Like all things beautiful, web design goes through phases and trends as certain elements that were once fashionable become old news…

 This layout serves in delivering a message plainly and efficiently, making sure that the most important information comes across and truly registers – and resonates – with site visitors.

-Favorite Example of Oversized Type:
+Favourite Example of Oversized Type:

 - Apple always delivers.